Italy's grappa makers distil quality to win markets

-NOGAREDO, Italy For more than 150 years, Italian grappa has been popular as a cheap and strong drink for poor men trying to chase away the hardships of daily life.
+NOGAREDO, Italy, March 27 For more than 150 years, Italian grappa has been popular as a cheap and strong drink for poor men trying to chase away the hardships of daily life.

 They now pour millions of euros into refining their product and transforming it into a fashionable drink.